xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: Dead-lock state.

     A dead-lock state is a mouth state 'i' which could not be resolved with algorithm 1.
+Additionally, it is part of a mutual dependency with at least one other unresolved mouth state.
 As a direct consequence, it

-       (i)   has at least one entry with no associated 'R(p(i))'.
+       (i)   There is at least one entry with no associated 'R(p(i))'.

-       (ii)  has entries originating from other dead-lock states.
+       (ii)  'i in D(i)', it is element of the set of states from which it depends.

 The first characteristic is a tautology to the fact that algorithm 1 was not able to resolve it.
-The second characteristic is a logic conclusion from the fact algorithm 1 stops only when it cannot use a dependency to resolve another.
+The second characteristic is a reformulation of the finding of the PROOF of the last section.
-Thus, there must be some mutual dependency, such as 'A' depends on 'B', depends on 'C', which depends on 'A'.

 Dependencies correspond to paths of linear states between mouth states.
 If there are mutual dependencies, then, this corresponds to loops in the graph model.

 DEFINITION: Dead-Lock Group.